MyPaulo/MyPaulo/README.md

 - Network security protocols and infrastructure management
 - Mobile application security and device management

-## 👯looking to collaborate on...
-- Open-source cybersecurity tools and utilities
-- Educational programming resources for students
-- Network security and system administration projects

-## 🤔looking for help with...
-- Advanced penetration testing methodologies
-- Cloud security architecture and best practices
-- Machine learning applications in cybersecurity

 ## 💬 Ask me about...
 - Assembly language programming and system-level development
 - Network configuration and telecommunications infrastructure